cheme/mydht/mydht-tunnel/README.md

 mydht-tunnel
 ============

+Use tunnel in a mydht (no auth, no peer exchange).

-use tunnel as mydht transport
+Then use it as a mydht transport.